Bachelor: general sociology

 Program Overview

-The Bachelor of Sociology is a general education program that provides students with a sociological culture, based on the basic theoretical and methodological aspects of the specialty: the history of sociological theory, methodology and application, field investigation in the social sciences, and knowledge of contemporary social phenomena.
-Its goal is to train specialists in this field by studying the conceptual framework and main trends of the specialty.
-This will then provide students with solid and solid knowledge related to sociology within educational units geared toward shaping the functions and professions of sociology.
+A Bachelor's degree in Sociology is a general education program that provides students with a sociological foundation, grounded in the theoretical and methodological aspects of the discipline: the history of sociological theory, methodology and application, field research in the social sciences, and an understanding of contemporary social phenomena.
+Its aim is to train specialists in this field by studying the conceptual framework and the main trends within the discipline, thereby providing students with a solid and robust understanding of sociology through educational modules designed to develop the functions and professions specific to sociology.

-Introduce students to the basic principles and concepts of sociology,
+Introduce students to the fundamental principles and concepts of sociology;

--Explore the knowledge of the founding fathers of sociology, both classical and contemporary,
+-Familiarize them with the knowledge of the founding fathers of sociology, both classical and contemporary;

--Educate sociology students in a way that allows them to use tools and methods that assist them in the research and field investigation process: such as the use of observation, interviews, questionnaires, and statistics, along with an understanding and knowledge of economic and social issues affecting contemporary societies.
+-Empower sociology students to use the tools and methodologies that facilitate research and field investigation, such as observation, interviews, questionnaires, and statistics, alongside an understanding of the economic and social issues affecting contemporary societies;

--Explore professions and jobs related to social work, education, upbringing, and the civil service.
+-Explore careers and professions related to social work, education, and the public sector.

 Teaching Language : arabic